Table of Contents:

 Step 2.
 Measure.

 Next, you’ll need to measure your window and determine how long you want your panel.

-Note: To make your room appear bigger and your ceilings higher, hang your curtains above your windows closer to the ceiling.
+Designer Tip: To make your room appear bigger and your ceilings higher, hang your curtains above your windows closer to the ceiling.

-Step 3: Hem your panels.
+Step 3.
+Hem your panels.

 Step 4: Attach your hanging clips.

 We used about 8-10 clips per panel spaced approximately 8-10″ apart.